Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Airplane food by Scorpions and Centaurs ((CC BY-NC-SA))

 In 2010, Continental Airlines cut free domestic in-flight meals, the last major airline to do so.
-Per CNN, US airlines were forced to reduce costs after the Sept.
-11 attacks led to reduced demand, leading to a decline in services.
+According to CNN, US airlines were forced to reduce costs after the September 11 attacks led to a decline in demand, resulting in a reduction in services.
 Now, passengers typically must pay for food beyond a few snacks — unless, of course, you fly first class.

 İstanbul, Turkey - August 28, 2017: Woman using smart phone on a wooden desk.
 The smart phone is an iPhone 6 plus displaying Twitter application. iPhone is a touchscreen smartphone developed by Apple Inc.